babab/DisPass/README.rst

 Acknowledgements
 ==============================================================================

-Many thanks go out to Tom (@ryuslash) Willemsen for valuable contributions to gdispass and the new algorithm.
+Many thanks go out to Tom (ryuslash) Willemsen for valuable contributions to gdispass and the new algorithm.
 He also wrote an awesome wrapper for Emacs so you can use DisPass in your favorite editor.